lkeab/BCNet/README.md

 Under preparation.
 Our code and pretrained model will be fully released before CVPR takes place on June 19th .

-Results
+Results on COCO test-dev
 ------------
-(Check Table 8 of the paper for full results)
-Detector | Backbone  | Method | mAP(mask) |
+(Check Table 8 of the paper for full results, all methods are trained on COCO train2017) Detector | Backbone  | Method | mAP(mask) |
 |--------|----------|--------|-----------|
 Faster R-CNN| ResNet-50 FPN | Mask R-CNN | 34.2 |